clxrityy/spotify-api-starter/README.md

 2. **Option 2**: Use the template directly from GitHub to create a new repository.
     - This will allow you to use the template and push the changes to your own repository and/or make a pull request to the [original repository](https://github.com/clxrityy/spotify-api-starter).
     - **This is optimal for making changes to the project and/or contributing to the project.**

+- Run `npm install` to install the dependencies.
+- Run `npm run dev` to start the application.

 ---